ray155093/azure-docs.zh-tw/articles/app-service-logic/app-service-logic-loops-and-scopes.md

    ms.date="05/14/2016"
    ms.author="jehollan"/>

-# Logic Apps 迴圈、範圍和解除批次處理
+# <a name="logic-apps-loops,-scopes,-and-debatching"></a>Logic Apps Loops, Scopes, and Debatching

->[AZURE.NOTE] 這一版的文章適用於 Logic Apps 2016-04-01-preview 結構描述和更新版本。概念與較舊的結構描述很類似，但範圍僅適用於這個結構描述和更新版本。
+>[AZURE.NOTE] This version of the article applies to Logic Apps 2016-04-01-preview schema and later.
+Concepts are similar for older schemas, but scopes are only available for this schema and later.

-## ForEach 迴圈和陣列
+## <a name="foreach-loop-and-arrays"></a>ForEach Loop and Arrays

-Logic Apps 可讓您在一組資料上進行迴圈，並為每個項目執行動作。這可透過 `foreach` 動作來達成。在設計工具中，您可以指定要新增一個 for each 迴圈。在選取您希望反覆查看的陣列之後，就可以新增動作。目前您受限於每個 foreach 迴圈只能有一個動作，但在未來幾週內，將會提高此限制。一旦進入迴圈之後，您就可以開始指定應針對陣列的每個值執行哪些動作。
+Logic Apps allows you to loop over a set of data and perform an action for each item.
+This is possible via the `foreach` action.
+In the designer, you can specify to add a for each loop.
+After selecting the array you wish to iterate over, you can begin adding actions.
+Currently you are limited to only one action per foreach loop, but this restriction will be lifted in the coming weeks.
+Once within the loop you can begin to specify what should occur at each value of the array.

-如果使用程式碼檢視，您就可以指定 for each 迴圈，如下所示。這是 for each 迴圈的範例，可針對每個包含「microsoft.com」的電子郵件地址傳送傳送電子郵件︰
+If using code-view, you can specify a for each loop like below.
+This is an example of a for each loop that sends an email for each email address that contains 'microsoft.com':

 ```
 {